ytkimirti/donerkebab/README.md

 [Firefox](https://github.com/mozilla/geckodriver/releases)
 [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/)

-### 2. Place it in a PATH directory
+### 2. Place it in the PATH directory
+You can place it in places like /usr/bin that's in your path

-This might be /usr/bin or the directory as your python script
+Or just put it in the same directory as your script

 ## Example